Manzai: Boke and tsukkomi

 Similar in execution to the concepts of "funny man" and "straight man" in double act comedy (e.g. Abbott and Costello; Martin and Lewis), these roles are a very important characteristic of manzai. (ボケ, Boke) comes from the verb (惚ける/呆ける, bokeru) which carries the meaning of "senility" or "air headed-ness" and is reflected in the boke's tendency for misinterpretation and forgetfulness.
 The word (突っ込み, tsukkomi) refers to the role the second comedian plays in "butting in" and correcting the boke's errors.
 In performances it is common for the tsukkomi to berate the boke and hit them on the head with a swift smack; one traditional manzai prop often used for this purpose is a pleated paper fan called a (張り扇, harisen).
 Another traditional manzai prop is a small drum, usually carried (and used) by the boke.
 A Japanese bamboo and paper umbrella is another common prop.
 These props are usually used only during non-serious manzai routines as traditional manzai requires there to be no props in terms of routine and in competitions.
 The use of props would put the comedy act closer to a conte rather than manzai.

 The tradition of tsukkomi and boke is often used in other Japanese comedy, although it may not be as obviously portrayed as it usually is in manzai.

 Notable manzai acts

+Winners of M-1 Grand Prix

+The M-1 Grand Prix is an annual manzai competition planned by Shinsuke Shimada and run by Yoshimoto Kogyo.
+As of 2024 it is the most prevalent manzai competition in Japan.